 This is Milwaukee’s middle-sized expansion tool that accepts heads for 3/8- to 1-1/2-inch tubing, although the kit only comes with heads for 1- to 1-1/2-inch with the smaller sizes requiring separate purchases (bummer).
 Its D-handle frame is magnesium, which is helpful as the bare tool is already over 7 pounds and with the battery (before expansion head) is over 9 pounds.
 So it’s not the lightest tool you’ll pick up!
-Metal gears will likely keep this tool going for a while and the safety and work light are nice features.
+The Milwaukee 2632-20 Pr PEX tool’s metal gears should keep this tool going for a while.
+We also like the added safety and work light.

 I’ve been working on a tenant build-out of a nail salon in a strip mall – a great place to review this tool since there are so many connections.
 There are several manual PEX expansion tools on the market but if you’re looking for battery-powered expansion, Milwaukee’s tools are the only game in town.
 The company teamed up with PEX manufacturer Uponor to create this line of expansion tools.
 There’s really no comparison in performance between Milwaukee’s tools and manual tools.
 There’s really no comparison in price, either.
 Suffice it to say for now that whatever sticker shock you might have will be assuaged by the time and effort savings of the Milwaukee M18 ProPex Expansion Tool.